Naledi Pandor: Personal life

 Pandor is married to Sharif Joseph Pandor, whom she met while studying in Botswana, and they have four children together.

 Her daughter, Aisha Pandor, is a prominent tech entrepreneur and investor, becoming CEO of California-based AI health platform Pandora Health.

 She converted to Islam after she met her husband.
 Her in-laws gave her the Islamic name of Nadia.
 On her religious conversion, Pandor said: "My parents said God is God.
 As long as you worship Him we will support you and the Islamic principles are universal.
 Certainly, Islam demands much more of you in terms of observance."

+On 22 May 2026, Pandor and her husband were robbed at gunpoint by three attackers in their Pretoria home.